Ketel Marte Preview, Player Props: Diamondbacks vs. Cubs

 Ketel Marte At The Plate

-- Among qualifying hitters in MLB action, he ranks 25th in batting average, 29th in on-base percentage, and 26th in slugging.
+- Among qualifying batters in MLB, he ranks 31st in batting average, 29th in on-base percentage, and 32nd in slugging.

-- Marte enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .421 with one homer.

-- In 35.1% of his games this season, Marte has had at least one RBI.
-He's picked up more than one in 13.7% and driven in three or more of his team's runs in eight contests.
+- In 46 games this year (34.8%), Marte has picked up an RBI, and in 18 of those games (13.6%) he had two or more.
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.